Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 Making A Browser Request

 Django is a web framework, but what the heck does that even mean?
 How do websites work?
-I’m not going to be able to walk through all the details, but this post will lay down the breadcrumbs.
+I’m not going to be able to walk through all the details, but this post will lay down the breadcrumbs to build your understanding.
 We’ll look at the way your web browser requests data from the internet and the “plumbing” needed to make that work.
-Equipped with these key words and acronyms, you should be able to start your own research on these topics.
+Equipped with the key words and acronyms found in this chapter, you should be able to start your own research on these topics.

-The internet works by fulfilling a user’s desire for information.
+The internet works by fulfilling a user’s desire for sending and receiving information.
 That “information” takes many different forms.
 It might be:

 - Cat videos on YouTube